 These dumplings have been discussed quite a bit over on our vegan cooking group on Facebook.
 I’ve been meaning to post this and a huge stack of recent recipes, but life has been nice and full recently.
 Lots of cooking, lots of cool new projects, lots of time hanging out in the mountains.
 It’s been a stunning autumn.

-Thanks to all who have sent messages of support, many which say things like “Where’s your new book dude?”
-It’s coming and the time is now right, I wanted to wait until I had and idea and a group of recipes that really rocked!!
+Thanks to all who have sent messages of support recently, some which say things like “Where’s your new book dude?”
+It’s coming!

 These bookie type things can take a while, but fingers crossed, I’ll have some more news soon.
 If you haven’t heard, here’s my last cookbook, Peace & Parsnips.